Taicanium/CCSim/KNOWN.md

 Continents are Way.
 Too.
 Round.

+Over much longer simulations (> 5,000 years), lines of succession become mixed up and out of order.

 # Possible Features

 Package Curses with the program to save the user the energy of installing LuaRocks?
 Would need to include versions specific to various OSes, though.